bgins/elementary-webmidi-demo/README.md

 # elementary-webmidi-demo

-This repository demonstrates how to use Elementary Audio with the WebMIDI API in a web app.
-For a tour of the app, see the [forthcoming guide]().
+This repository demonstrates how to use Elementary Audio with the Web MIDI API in a web app.
+For a tour of the app, see the [forthcoming tutorial] which is also available in [TUTORIAL.md](TUTORIAL.md).

 ## Setup